EastonThewes/taren/Gods/Gods.md

 Nature, Knowledge, Healing, Life, War, Trickery, Tempest, Death, Life, Light, Forge

 ## God List
-Elil - Life, Light
+Elil - The God of Sun and Healing - Life, Light

 **Prime Ascended**
 *Life, Death, War, and Nature*
-Serreth (NG) - The Goddess of Health and Healing - Life Draen (NE) - The God of Death - Death
+Serreth (NG) - The Goddess of Good Health and Healing - Life Draen (NE) - The God of Death - Death
 Khal (LE) - The God of War and Discord - War
 Thorn (N) - The God of Nature - Nature